+A sense of purpose and personal integrity are essential for participative and contributing members of society.
 A course of study in Religion and Ethics can establish a basis for further education and employment in any field.
 Students gain skills and attitudes that contribute to lifelong learning and the basis for engaging with others in diverse settings.

-Core topics Elective topics Who am I?
+Core topics Electives Who am I?
 The personal perspective.
 Who are we?
 The relational perspective.
 Is there more than this?
 The spiritual perspective.
-The Australian scene.
+Year 11 The Australian scene.
+Heroes and role models.
 Ethics and morality.
-Good and evil.
-Heroes and role models.
-Indigenous Australian spiritualities.
-Meaning and purpose.
-Peace and conflict.
-Religion and contemporary culture.
-Religions of the world.
 Religious citizenship.
+Year 12 Meaning and purpose.
 Sacred stories.
 Social justice.
-Spirituality.